 Companion planting is the practice of growing different plants together for mutual benefit.
 The research on the benefits of planting certain crops together focuses on vegetable gardens, but ornamentals like roses can also benefit from knowing compatible plants to help prevent disease and insect infestation.

-Unlike other areas of gardening, this type of gardening is not always based on hard scientific facts but on observations, the type of garden lore found in farmer’s almanacs.
+Unlike other gardening areas, this type of gardening is not always based on hard scientific facts but on observations and garden lore found in farmers’ almanacs.
 There is always an element of trial and error to see what works for you.
-However, understanding your garden as a system of biodiversity where plants are all connected and interdependent on each other helps you make better plant choices.
+However, understanding your garden as a system of biodiversity where plants are all connected and interdependent helps you make better plant choices.
 Read on for a chart with recommended companion planting choices and other tips for popular garden crops.

 Companion planting is best defined as the practice of planting different plant species in close proximity so that they can offer identifiable benefits to one another.
 Sometimes the benefit is one-sided, with one plant selflessly offering most of the partnership advantages to the other.
 In other cases, the benefit is mutual, with each plant enhancing the other's health or vigor.

 Before you even start thinking about companion planting in your garden, make sure that you follow the rules of crop rotation.
 Don't plant the same garden crop in the same spot for consecutive gardening years, as this can lead to pest and disease problems and nutrient imbalances.

 Depending on the source you consult, information on which plants make good companion plants for each other can vary greatly.
 Only a few "hard facts" are unanimously and universally agreed upon, such as the benefits of planting corn, pole beans, and pumpkins together.
 The corn supports the beans, which pull nitrogen from the air to benefit the corn's roots.
 The pumpkins thrive in the dappled shade of corn, suppress weeds, and keep the ground cooler to conserve water.